xNullst/Keyauth-Server/README.md

 ## <a id="features"></a>📋・Information
 ```
-The Keyauth Emulator can simulate nearly all aspects of Keyauth, including:
+The Keyauth Server can simulate nearly all aspects of Keyauth, including:

 Full simulation of the initialization process, including the login system.
 Features such as logs, bans, and blacklists are disabled
-With this project, you can effectively run Keyauth-based applications Selfhosted

 DISCLAIMER: